-The plugin will look for any text that is inside a tag with a class of “pullquote”, and turn it into a pull-quote.
+The plugin will look for any text that is inside an HTML span tag with a class of “pullquote”, and turn it into a pull-quote.

 There is a Settings panel in the WordPress admin screen that allows you to set various options.
 I recommend you check it out before adding any pull-quotes to posts — you can find it under the Appearance section.

 In the aforementioned settings panel there is a control to select a Style for pull-quotes, much like selecting a Theme in WordPress.
 There is also a preview button, so you can see what a particular style looks like without having to activate it first.

 Sometimes you have a sentence with some subsidiary clause that you don’t want to include in the pull-quote.
 We’ve got you covered.
 If you have some text that you want to quote, but leave out extraneous, repetitious, or just plain unnecessary text, you put the alternate text in an

 <!-- HTML comment --> immediately inside the span.
 This last part is important —

 <span class="pullquote"><!-- You can put any alternate text you want in the comment -->the comment must be the very first thing inside the span

 </span>: no spaces, quote marks, or anything else comes first.
 (Again, the spans and comments will not be visible to your readers — this is just for demonstration purposes!).

 Using alternate text in this way is of course completely optional If you like to keep things simple, just put the quotable text in a span as noted above and you’ll be fine.
 That’s about all there is to it.